 The chiropractor’s general approach to managing the patient’s chiropractic care is critical to the success of preventing chronic pain from whiplash injuries.

-- In the early stages of management, it is very important for the chiropractor to rapidly reduce the patient’s neck pain, back pain and/or other symptoms.
+- In the early stages of management, it is very important for the How To Select The Best Chiropractor to rapidly reduce the patient’s neck pain, back pain and/or other symptoms.

 In This Article:

-- Soon after, the chiropractor’s whiplash treatment must be shifted toward restoration of the patient’s function.
+- Soon after, the chiropractor’s Chiropractic Treatments for Whiplash must be shifted toward restoration of the patient’s function.
 This means helping the patient return to work, home and recreational activities as soon as possible after sustaining the whiplash injuries.
 This process may involve a gradual transition to these activities, even if the patient is not sure that he or she can engage in them fully.

 More Chiropractic Info: